 Connect

 Hans worked for the Netherlands embassy in Ottawa for 13 years as an senior economic officer.
-He gradually was sucked into cycling advocacy after the NCC approached the embassy for advice on cycling infrastructure and former MP Paul Dewar announced him at a public meeting.
+He gradually was called to cycling advocacy after the NCC approached the embassy for advice on cycling infrastructure and former MP Paul Dewar announced him at a public meeting.
 Hans realised he had to get involved after her received an applause for just being there.

 Popular cycling and city building blog

-He maintains a blog about cycling since 2011 with over 300 posts with over 4500 (!) images and works seasonally for Escape Bicycle Tours & Rentals on Sparks St in Ottawa as a bicycle tour guide.
-He also works with the Escape team on product development for the region.
-Hans’ blog is mostly about cycling in the region: experiences, cycling infrastructure improvements and events.
-His latest hobby is creating maps, obviously of the cycling kind as he feels there is a lack of proper cycling maps in the region.
-He thinks he is getting better at it now he knows how to draw a curved line in Inkscape.
+I maintain a blog about cycling since 2011 with over 350 posts with over 4500 (!) images.
+I work seasonally for Escape Bicycle Tours & Rentals on Sparks St in Ottawa as a bicycle tour guide.
+My blog is mostly about cycling in the region: experiences, cycling infrastructure improvements and events.
+My latest hobby is creating maps, obviously of the cycling kind as I feel there is a lack of proper cycling maps for the region.
+I think I am gradually getting better at creating maps now I know how to draw a curved line in Inkscape.

 ‘Laid back and engaging charm’